How to Survive Big Family Gatherings as a Socially Anxious Introvert

 A good rule of thumb is to skip one and then attend the next one; that way, you’re not always MIA and people still know you’re alive.
 For example, if you went to the Hanukkah dinner, feel free to skip the New Year’s party.

-All in all, we do ultimately love our families.
-And as fearful or awkward as it may be for us to see them — even when they annoy us — they are there to stay.
-However, they won’t be around forever, so try to make the most of your time with them, as limited as it may be.
+With that said, I do love my family.
+As fearful or awkward as it may be for me to see them — even when they annoy me — they are here to stay.
+However, I recognize that they won’t be around forever, so I try to make the most of my time with them, as limited as it may be.
 Even we introverts need people to lean on from time to time, and that’s what family is for.

 What are some of your go-to introvert tactics for family time?
 Let me know in the comments below.